 Great for guests or a quiet Saturday morning breakfast with your family.
 All of the prep can be done ahead of time too!
-These sausage and egg filled taquitos are perfectly spicy and cheesy!
+These sausage and egg filled taquitos are perfectly crispy and cheesy!
+Use ground sausage meat or a whole sausage!

 Okay, lets get one thing out of the way before we begin talking about the glorious deliciousness that is this Breakfast Sausage and Egg Taquito.
 What the H, E, double hockey sticks is a taquito?